Stochastic Canonical Correlation Analysis: Stochastic optimization for ERM

 \section{Stochastic optimization for ERM}

 A disadvantage of the empirical risk minimization approach is that it can be time and memory consuming.
-To obtain the exact solution to~\eqref{e:cca-empirical}, we need to explicitly form and store the covariance matrixs and computing their singular value decompositions (SVDs); these steps have a time complexity of $\calO(N d^2 + d^3)$ and a memory complexity of $\calO(d^2)$.
+To obtain the exact solution to~\eqref{e:cca-empirical}, we need to explicitly form and store the covariance matrices and to compute their singular value decompositions (SVDs); these steps have a time complexity of $\calO(N d^2 + d^3)$ and a memory complexity of $\calO(d^2)$.

 In this section, we study the stochastic optimization of the empirical objective, and show that the computational complexity is low: We just need to process a large enough dataset (with the same level of samples as ERM requires) nearly constant times in order to achieve small error with respect to the population objective.
-The algorithm we use here is the shift-and-invert meta-algorithm proposed by~\citet{Wang_16b}.
+The basic algorithm we use here is the shift-and-invert meta-algorithm proposed by~\citet{Wang_16b}.
 However, in this section we provide refined analysis of the algorithm's time complexity than that provided by~\citet{Wang_16b}.
 We show that, using a better measure of progress and careful initializations for each least squares problem, the algorithm enjoys linear convergence (see Theorem~\ref{thm:total-time-stochastic-any-N}), \ie, the time complexity for achieving $\eta$-suboptimalilty in the empirical objective depends on $\log \frac{1}{\eta}$, whereas the result of~\citet{Wang_16b} has a dependence of $\log^2 \frac{1}{\eta}$.

+We also note that the recent work of~\citet{Allen-ZhuLi16a} and~\citet{ZhuLi17a} have extended the ERM problem to extracting the top $k \ge 1$ pairs of canonical directions, and applied the technique of peeling/deflation together with shift-and-invert.
+However, their convergence rate for the fist pair of canonical directions does not improve that of~\citet{Wang_16b}.\footnote{See the second and third last lines of Table~1, and the last paragraph of Section~1.2 in~\citet{ZhuLi17a}: ``Our running time matches that of [29] when $k=1$''.} As mentioned above, our result strictly improves that of~\citet{Wang_16b}, and in particular replaces the $\tilde{\calO} (\cdot)$ notation with the $\calO (\cdot)$ notation in total runtime, achieving true linear convergence.

+\paragraph{Roadmap for this section} We first introduce the shift-and-invert power iterations and provide its iteration complexity, assuming that each matrix-vector multiplication or equivalently a convex least squares problem is solved to sufficient accuracy (Lemma~\ref{lem:progress-of-matrix-vector-multiplication}).
+We then show each least squares can be warm-started using rescaled estimates from the previous iteration (Lemma~\ref{lem:warm-start}).
+Finally, we plug in the time complexity of SVRG for each subproblem, and give runtime complexities for each distribution class which have different ``condition numbers'' (Corollary~\ref{cor:total-time-erm-stochastic}).

+The condition numbers depend on, among other things, the smallest eigenvalues of the covariance matrices, which are bounded away from zero as discussed below.